 If you want to manage your data like a pro, then consider making different logical partitions on the disk.
 While a dedicated partition can store the macOS components, you can use the other partitions for different purposes.
 If you want, you can use multiple disks on Mac as well.
 This will maintain a separate space for macOS and will also avoid unwanted system errors as well.

 Sometimes, when we keep adding and removing data on the disk, it can lead to its fragmentation.
 To fix this, you can perform a "First Aid" operation on your HD.
 Just launch the Disk Utility application to repair it.
 If you want, you can format the entire disk as well by choosing the "Erase" option.
 This will format the entire disk and defragment it, letting you reclaim the lost space in it.

 There are all sorts of third-party storage managers and other similar tools available in the market.
 While they might seem resourceful at first, they can backfire in the long run.
 For instance, they might end up deleting some crucial system files or cause unwanted damage to your disk.
 Therefore, while picking a Mac cleaner, make sure you go with a reputed and reliable application only.

-That’s it, everyone!
+That's it, everyone!
 After following these simple and thoughtful suggestions, you would certainly be able to fix startup disk full on MacBook Air, Pro, iMac, and other systems.
-Not only will these suggestions help you get rid of the unwanted content from your Mac, they will also do a Mac slow startup fix too.
+Not only will these suggestions help you get rid of the unwanted content from your Mac, but they will also do a Mac slow startup fix too.
 This will help you reclaim tons of free space on your Mac by boosting its performance.
-Though, just make sure you don’t remove any important file during the process and keep a data recovery tool (like Recoverit) handy to resolve this situation instantly.
+Though, just make sure you don't remove any important file during the process and keep a data recovery tool (like Recoverit) handy to resolve this situation instantly.